jeremiahsb/abogen/README.md

 ## `Credits`
 - Abogen uses [Kokoro](https://github.com/hexgrad/kokoro) for its high-quality, natural-sounding text-to-speech synthesis.
 Huge thanks to the Kokoro team for making this possible.
+- Thanks to the [spaCy](https://spacy.io/) project for its sentence-segmentation tools, which help Abogen produce cleaner, more natural sentence segmentation.
 - Thanks to [@wojiushixiaobai](https://github.com/wojiushixiaobai) for [Embedded Python](https://github.com/wojiushixiaobai/Python-Embed-Win64) packages.
 These modified packages include pip pre-installed, enabling Abogen to function as a standalone application without requiring users to separately install Python in Windows.
 - Thanks to creators of [EbookLib](https://github.com/aerkalov/ebooklib), a Python library for reading and writing ePub files, which is used for extracting text from ePub files.
 - Special thanks to the [PyQt](https://www.riverbankcomputing.com/software/pyqt/) team for providing the cross-platform GUI toolkit that powers Abogen's interface.